DOAdacha/vn-gui/README.md

 Working on Slick2D tutorials.
 Decided to implement Slick2D as the interface for the GUI.
 Decide whether to use a JPG text format or the built in slick drawString format for next work date

+3/12/15
+Decided to use JPG text format instead of slicks built in drawString format.
+May change to another text format to simulate the "typing text" of normal VN's.
+Got InputProvider working
+Text is able to be changed using clicking and rendering